AyuAyushi/nodejs-hello-world/README.md

 3. ssh -i DemoDeployment.pem ubuntu@<publicIP>
 just do ls and check now

-4. ssh-keygen -t rsa -b 4096 -C "your_email@example.com" (generate key in ec2)
+4. ssh-keygen -t rsa -b 4096 -C "your_email@example.com" (generate key in ec2) --mailid has to be associated with github account
 5. cd /home/ubuntu/.ssh
 6. check for all the 3 files - id_rsa id_rsa.pub authroized_keys
 7. authorized key contains DemoDeployment and github email